 The biggest concern I receive from my moms that just had a baby is the post-partum weight.
 After two of my own, I hear you mom.
 In my pre-baby life, I actually had abs and wore bikinis with no concern.
 However, once that baby was born, my stomach became soft and squishy.
 It felt strange for me and I was uncomfortable.
-After 7 years, I am a mom of two and the abs have not come back.
+After 8 years since my last pregnancy, I am a mom of two and the abs have not come back.
 It is still a life goal to reduce the squishiness but in the mean time, I am living with what I call poochie.
 Now this squishy belly gave me two squishy babies so I am grateful for what my body has done.
 However, I feel for you and understand how hard it is to transition to this new body.
 That being said, it takes time for your body to heal and you don’t want miss out on precious photo opportunities with your family while you are comfortable with your body again.
 Your baby will never be this little again.
 So what is a new mom to do?

 Posing is key.
 Let’s accentuate the positive…everyone has a positive…everyone.
 Below are images from some of my favorite ladies that have used the follow poses and rocked their post partum world.